Huntington Bank Tower

-Huntington Bank Tower is a 20-story, 311-foot-tall (95 m) skyscraper in Detroit, Michigan.
+Huntington Bank Tower is a 20-story, 311-foot-tall (95 m) office tower in Detroit, Michigan.
 The building serves as the regional headquarters for Huntington National Bank.
 It is located at 2025 Woodward Avenue.

 History

 Huntington Bank Tower was initially proposed in 2018 to replace a 10-story building and a surface parking lot.
 The development was planned to be the headquarters of Midland-based Chemical Bank, but the bank was involved in a series of mergers that led to the new entity, Huntington National Bank, establishing a headquarters in the building.
 Huntington Bank Tower contains ground-floor commercial space, ten floors of parking, and another nine floors of office space.

 In June 2023, Florida-based The Herrick Company announced that they had purchased Huntington Bank Tower for $150 million.

 Construction

 Huntington Bank Tower was designed by Neumann/Smith Architecture.
 The general contractor for the project was Detroit-based Brinker Group.
 Construction on Huntington Bank Tower began in 2019 and finished in September 2022.